 - TTL complications: Clients cache DNS for the TTL duration (typically 60-300 seconds)

-- All or nothing: Either all traffic goes to maintenance page or none
+- All or nothing: Either all traffic goes to error page or none

 - Limited customization: Static page can't show dynamic information